 Independence Day: The Struggle for Freedom Continues

-“The battles names were Brandywine and Trenton, Norfolk and Yorktown.
+“The battle names were Brandywine and Trenton, Norfolk and Yorktown.
 But the battlefield was that universal soil wherever the human spirit is fettered and wherever opportunity is denied.
 For the struggle...neither began on July 4, 1776, nor ended five years later.
 The struggle for freedom continues today in nations whose people are not free and within free nations where the few do not share the opportunity of the many.”

 Sargent Shriver |Paris, France| July 4, 1969